RainmakerRaw/WireGuard-ArchRouter/README.md

 ## Update
 This router ran a couple of years for me, before I moved to vanilla BSD.
 It shovelled WireGuard over gigabit just as well as it did my old 380Mbps plan, and never went wrong.
 Kudos.
+These days, I'm on gigabit WAN and have a single x86 BSD edge router, a managed L2/L3 core switch, a Ruckus R710 Wireless AP managing guest isolation, and one flat subnet.
+I'm happy to see this guide helped a few people achieve similar goals.